 Bearded Collie

-The Bearded Collie, often referred to as the “Beardie,” is a medium to large-sized herding dog breed known for its shaggy coat and friendly disposition.
-Here are some key characteristics of the Bearded Collie:
+The Bearded Collie, often referred to as the “Beardie,” is a medium-sized to large-sized herding breed that is known for its shaggy coat as well as its cheerful temperament.
+These are the most important traits associated with Bearded Collie: Bearded Collie:

 Appearance:

-- The Bearded Collie is a sturdy and athletic dog with a long, lean body.
+- Bearded Collie Bearded Collie is a sturdy and athletic dog that has an elongated, slim body.

-- They have a distinctive double coat that consists of a soft, furry undercoat and a harsh, straight or wavy outer coat.
+- They sport a distinct double coat, which is comprised of an undercoat that is soft and furry and a straight or wavy, outer coat.

-- The coat colors can vary and include shades of blue, black, brown, and fawn, often with white markings.
+- The coat colors are a bit different and can include shades of black, blue brown, and fawn usually with white markings.

 Beard:

-- As the name suggests, the breed is known for the distinctive “beard” of hair on their muzzle.
+- Like the name implies, this breed is known for their distinct “beard” of hair on their muzzles.

-- They also have longer hair on their ears, giving them an expressive and charming appearance.
+- They also have a longer hair around their ear, which gives them a beautiful and attractive appearance.

 Size: